veeren/theperfumelibrary/README.md

-*__Please get the raw code by clcicking above html file and then click on raw tab on you Top Right__* *You can copy the code easily by going main root folder*
+__Please get the raw code by clcicking above html file and then click on raw tab on you Top Right__
 # Anthology Page

 ```html